ChuckD013/Power-Apps/Canvas_Apps/Manage_Security_Roles/readme.md

   - User must be a **System Administrator** in the target environment to manage security roles.
   - The app must remain within a solution

-## Installation

-1. Import the unmanaged solution into your Power Platform environment.
-2. Link and/or create the necessary tables

 ## Data connections

-- The following connections are necessary:
+- The following connections are required:
   - Canvas Apps (canvasapp), inherent Dataverse table
   - Environments, locally created Dataverse table
   - Security Roles (role), inherent Dataverse table
   - Users (systemuser), inherent Dataverse table

+## Installation

+1. Import the unmanaged solution into your Power Platform environment.
+2. Link and/or create the necessary tables

 ## Local table creation